Affordable Care Act: Medicare taxes

 Income from self-employment and wages of single individuals in excess of $200,000 annually are subjected to an additional tax of 0.9%.
 The threshold amount is $250,000 for a married couple filing jointly (threshold applies to their total compensation), or $125,000 for a married person filing separately.

 In ACA's companion legislation, the Health Care and Education Reconciliation Act of 2010, an additional tax of 3.8% was applied to unearned income, specifically the lesser of net investment income and the amount by which adjusted gross income exceeds the above income limits.

 Excise taxes

 ACA included an excise tax of 40% ("Cadillac tax") on total employer premium spending in excess of specified dollar amounts (initially $10,200 for single coverage and $27,500 for family coverage) indexed to inflation.
 This tax was originally scheduled to take effect in 2018, but was delayed until 2020 by the Consolidated Appropriations Act, 2016 and again to 2022.
+The excise tax on high-cost health plans was completely repealed as part of H.R.1865 - Further Consolidated Appropriations Act, 2020.

 Excise taxes totaling $3 billion were levied on importers and manufacturers of prescription drugs.
 An excise tax of 2.3% on medical devices and a 10% excise tax on indoor tanning services were applied as well.
 The tax was repealed in late 2019.